zyu86810-byte/PDNS-DODE/README.md

 ## Methodology
 The PDNS-DODE algorithm follows a sequential two-stage optimization pipeline.
 It begins with a PageRank-descending initialization to ensure population diversity.
 The global exploration phase employs a discretized Osprey Optimization Algorithm (OOA) to identify promising regions in the solution space.
 Subsequently, the local exploitation phase utilizes an influence-aware adaptive Differential Evolution (DE) to refine solutions.
 The core innovation is the PageRank Diffusion Neighborhood Search (PDNS), which dynamically adjusts the candidate search scope within a three-hop neighborhood.
 A final local search step further optimizes the seed set to escape local optima.

-## Environment
+## Requirements
+### 1. Basic Python Environment
+The code is developed and tested with **Python 3.8.10** (compatible with Python 3.8+).

+### 2. Core Dependencies (Tested Versions)
+Mandatory libraries for running the core PDNS-DODE algorithm:
+- networkx 2.8.8: For graph construction and social network topology operations.
+- numpy 1.23.5: For numerical computations (e.g., PageRank calculation, solution space optimization).

+### 3. Optional Dependency
+- influenceModel 0.1.3: For evaluating the Linear Threshold (LT) influence diffusion model (used in the paper's experiments; not required for core algorithm execution).

+### 4. Experimental Hardware (for Reproducibility)
-The code is developed and tested with Python 3.8+.
-It requires a few core libraries: `networkx` for graph operations, `numpy` for numerical computations, and optionally `influenceModel` for evaluating the Linear Threshold model as used in the paper's experiments.
-The experiments reported in the paper were conducted on a machine with an Intel Core i7-8750H CPU and 16 GB RAM.
+The experiments reported in the paper were conducted on a machine with:
+- CPU: Intel Core i7-8750H
+- RAM: 16 GB
+(Note: The algorithm is compatible with standard x86/x64 CPU architectures; no GPU acceleration is required.)

 ## Usage Instructions
 To run the algorithm: